 Arguably the most important section of the project and the one your client will care about the most, the payment section should include the following:

-- Payment method – Check, Paypal, or other software (I currently use Quickbooks since Paypal has gotten a little greedy with their fees)
+- Payment method – Check, or other software (I currently use Quickbooks since Paypal has gotten a little greedy with their fees)

 - Invoices – This is important for your client’s bookkeeping and your own tracking purposes.
 If you outline when invoices go out and it coincides with your payment schedule, you streamline the process for both you and the client.

 - Extra Expenses or Fees – Are you buying software, images, or other assets for the project?
 The client can be expected to contribute to your expenses, which should be made very clear in the project.
 (This mostly applies to non-editing type contracts, but you never know!)

 Ah yes, the section we hate to talk about but have to have.
 If there is nonpayment or lack of services rendered, both parties need to be protected.